-Name of the Institutional Major Shareholders of the Institutional
+Name of the Institutional Shareholder Major Shareholders of the Institutional Shareholder None None

-Shareholder Shareholder

-None None

-- (3) Directors' professional knowledge and Board of Directors' diversity policy and independence status - Directors' professional qualifications and independent directors' independence status
+- (3) Directors' professional knowledge and Board of Directors' diversity policy and independence status - 1 Directors' professional qualifications and independent directors' independence status

-Qualification Professional Qualifications and Experience Independence Status Number of Other Public Companies in Which the Individual is Concurrently Serving as an Independent Director George Chen More than five years of work experience for the company's business.
+Qualification Number of Professional Qualifications and Independence Other Public Companies in Which the Individual is Name Experience Status Concurrently Serving as an Independent Director George Chen More than five years of work experience for the company's business.
 Serves as the Company's and the subsidiary's director and chairperson.
 With nearly 20 years of industry experience.
 Has professional and extensive experience in operation in the fitness industry.
-The incumbent Chairperson, CEO, and CSO of the Company Note 1 0
+The incumbent Chairperson and CSO of the Company and the Note 1 0

-Qualification Professional Qualifications and Experience Independence Status Number of Other Public Companies in Which the Individual is Concurrently Serving as an Independent Director and the subsidiary.
-Does not meet any conditions defined in Article 30 of Company Act.
+Qualification Professional Qualifications and Experience Independence Status Number of Other Public Companies in Which the Individual is Concurrently Serving as an Independent Director subsidiary. • Does not meet any conditions defined in Article 30 of Company Act.
 John Chen More than five years of work experience for the company's business.
 Served as the Company's and the subsidiary's chairperson, director, and president & COO.
 Has focused on the field of fitness for over 20 years and has extremely professional and extensive experience in the fitness industry.
-The incumbent director and CBO of the Company and the subsidiary.
+The incumbent director and CBO of the Company and the incumbent director of the subsidiary.
 Does not meet any conditions defined in Article 30 of Company Act.
 Note 1 0 Jiayong Investment Development Co., Ltd. - Note 1 0 Representative: Yu-Tung Chen More than five years of work experience for the company's business.
 The incumbent Special Assistant of Chairperson of Jiayong Investment Development Co., Ltd. Does not meet any conditions defined in Article 30 of Company Act.
 Note 1 0